 - Milestones and business changes: If your business undergoes significant changes, such as launching new products, entering new markets, or rebranding, it’s essential to conduct an audit to align your social media strategy with these changes.

 Goodnough gives us some good advice on how frequently audits should be conducted:

 “Quarterly, if possible.
 But if your social staff is lean, or you’re a business owner managing your own social presence, twice a year will give you enough time to implement any optimizations to your social strategy and gather data to review when it’s time for the next audit.”

 It’s nearly impossible for every one of your followers to see every post you publish on social media.
 Add that to the millions of people and companies on these platforms, and it’s easy to get lost in the shuffle.

-By conducting a social media audit, you’ll have a clearer understanding of what posts are resonating with your audience, which platforms are bringing you the most success, and what adjustments you can make to ensure your posts, pictures, and tweets are top notch.
+By conducting a social media audit, you’ll have a clearer understanding of what posts are speaking to your audience, which platforms are bringing you the most success, and what adjustments you can make to ensure your accounts and content are top-notch.

 This article has been updated and was originally published in May 2020.